mohawk2/data-cleanse/README.md

 to how many matches it gave, and an array-ref of rows that had no exact matches.

+## pk\_match

+    my ($best, $pk_cols_unique_best) = pk_match($value, $pk_map);

+Given a value, and a `$pk_map`, returns its best match for the right primary-key value, and an array-ref of which primary-key columns in the `$pk_map` matched the given value exactly once.

+The latter is useful for analysis purposes to select which primary-key column to use for this data-set.

+The algorithm used for this best-match:

+- Splits the value into words (or where a word is two or more capital letters, letters).
+The search allows any, or no, text, to occur between these entities.
+Each configured primary-key column's keys are searched for matches.

 # SEE ALSO

 [Text::CSV](https://metacpan.org/pod/Text%3A%3ACSV)